 When to Send Your Gift

 Timing matters more than most people realize.
-The first few days after a death are a blur of logistics – funeral arrangements, phone calls, visitors, paperwork.
+The first few days after a pet dies are a blur – the vet visit, the impossible decisions, the empty house.
 Gifts that arrive during this window are appreciated but often barely registered.
 The recipient is in survival mode.

 The first week is when practical gifts land best.
-Food deliveries, offers to help with errands, and comfort care packages address the immediate physical needs of grief.
-If you’re sending flowers, this is when they make the most sense – for the service or the home during the gathering period.
+Food deliveries, offers to help with the hard errands, and comfort care packages address the immediate physical needs of grief.
+If you’re sending flowers, this is when they make the most sense – as a first, fast acknowledgment while you plan something more lasting.

-Milestone dates are when most people feel truly alone in their grief.
-The deceased’s birthday.
+Milestone dates are when most pet parents feel truly alone in their grief.
+The pet’s birthday.
 The first holiday season without them.
-The anniversary of the death.
-A gift or even a simple message on these dates is extraordinarily meaningful, because it proves that you remember when the rest of the world has moved on.
+“Gotcha day” – the anniversary of the adoption.
+The anniversary of the loss itself.
+A gift or even a simple message on these dates is extraordinarily meaningful, because it proves that you remember when the rest of the world never even noticed.
 Mark these dates in your calendar now.
-A letter from heaven – written as if from the person who passed – arriving on the first anniversary or the first birthday can be one of the most profound gifts someone ever receives.
+A personalized tribute arriving on the first anniversary or the first birthday can be one of the most profound gifts someone ever receives.

 There is no wrong time to acknowledge a loss.
-If you missed the funeral, if you didn’t send anything in the first month, if it’s been six months and you’re only now finding the words – send it anyway.
-The grieving person will not think you’re late.
+If you didn’t send anything in the first month, if it’s been six months and you’re only now finding the words – send it anyway.
+Your friend will not think you’re late.
 They’ll think you remembered.
 And that, especially as time passes, is rarer and more valuable than anything you could have sent on day one.

-The question of what to send instead of flowers when someone dies doesn’t have one right answer.
-It depends on the person, the relationship, and the kind of comfort they need.
+The question of what to send instead of flowers when someone loses a pet doesn’t have one right answer.
+It depends on the person, the pet, and the kind of comfort they need.
 But the through-line is this: send something that lasts.
-Send something that says you knew the person who died, not just that a death occurred.
+Send something that says you knew the animal who died, not just that something sad happened.
 Send something that will still be there – on the wall, on the shelf, in the yard, in their heart – long after the last petal would have fallen.

-If you’re ready to send a gift that stays, explore our sympathy gift collection or learn more about why personalized memorial gifts outlast flowers in every way that matters.
+If you’re ready to send a gift that stays, explore our pet memorial tributes or learn more about why personalized memorial gifts outlast flowers in every way that matters.

 Keep reading